Pantelis Kapetanos: CFR Cluj

-Although Steaua allowed Kapetanos to leave on a free transfer, they did not want to allow him to sign for another Liga I team.
+Although Steaua allowed Kapetanos to leave on a free transfer, they did not want to allow him to sign for another Liga I club.
 He joined CFR Cluj in January 2011, signing a three years and a half contract.

 Due to the fact that he previously had to undergo surgery to fix a meniscus tear, he was sidelined for his first months at CFR Cluj.
 Kapetanos had a much better 2011–12 season, scoring 12 goals to help CFR Cluj claim their third title in five years.

 On 14 July 2012, Kapetanos scored a late goal in extra time to help his team reach the Penalty shoot-out against Dinamo București in the 2012 Romanian Supercup.
 CFR Cluj lost at the penalty kicks and the trophy went to Dinamo.

 Second spell in Steaua București

 On 3 September 2013, Steaua București announced that they have reached agreement with CFR Cluj for the transfer of Pantelis Kapetanos.